DarkKnight2000/raylib-c-template/README.md

 - .vscode/
   - Containes some useful settings when working with Visual Studio Code
-- build/
+- bin/
-  - All the build files are created here ready for shipping along with assets
+  - All the executable files are created here ready for shipping along with assets
 - vendor/
   - Containes raylib source code.
 No need to install raylib or any dependencies.
 Added raylib repo as a git submodule.
 - include/
   - Folder for your project header files here
 - res/
   - Folder for your assets
-  - Copied on each build to the build directory
+  - Copied on each build to the bin directory
-  - Use the path "res/{asset-name}" in the code to reference the assets
+  - Use the path `res/{asset-name}` in the code to reference the assets
 - src/
   - Folder for C source files